ScottyLabs/wdw/frontend/lab/index.md

 We said one of the things we'd have to do in order to set up the game state was to let the user choose how many rows and columns there should be.
-Using the two text that are present in the HTML of the page, we can do just this.
+We can do just this using the two text inputs already present in the page.

 By the time the user clicks on our submit button and fires off the `play` function, the text inputs with id's of `rows` and `cols` will